-This recently cleared pit at Capel Green provides an excellent opportunity to collect Red Crag Shells.
-It is next to the road, disused but has two large clear faces full of shells.
-In addition, shells can be collected from the quarry floor or nearby heap.
+The pit at Capel Green provides an excellent opportunity to collect shells from the Red Crag.
+It is next to the road and disused, but has two large, clear faces full of shells.
+In addition, shells can be collected from the quarry floor or the nearby spoil heap.
 Evidence of cross bedding is also clearly visible.

-♦ Capel Green is to the South of Butley, and to the West of Butley Abbey.
+♦ Capel Green is to the south of Butley and to the west of Butley Priory.

-♦ When driving from the north, the pit can be found along the road, just after the crossroads.
-You will see a signpost “Quarry Workings”, with plenty of places to park nearby.
+♦ When driving from the north, the pit can be found alongside the road, just after the crossroads.
+You will see a signpost saying ‘Quarry Workings’, with plenty of places to park nearby.

-♦ You can access the quarry from the roadside, the first face is visible from the road, but the second face is round the corner of the first.
+♦ You can access the quarry from the roadside and the first face is visible from the road, but the second is round the corner from the first.
 Both faces are full of shells.

 ♦ The quarry is on the edge of Rendlesham Forest.